yyiilluu/DeepCluster/docs/index.md

 ```

 **Step 3:** Submit your training job
-At the root of your repository, where you have your main.py file
+dccli assume it is run at the root of a git repo by default, where you have your main.py file.
+Or start from the current directory with ```-c``` flag.

 ```
 dccli submit
 ```